questcontrolsinc/estools/README.md

 estools --index INDEX --file ./index.json -o "127.0.0.1"
 ```

-## Indexer
+## Importer With Template

-The indexer can be used to dynamically generate and index documents based on a template.
+The [template option](#template) can be used to dynamically generate and index documents based on a template.

-Index documents example:
+Import documents with a template example:

 ```
 estools --index INDEX --template ./template.json -o "127.0.0.1"